rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

 -->

-Most people first learn about Bitcoin as an investment, a speculative gamble on future wealth.
+Most people first learn about Bitcoin as a risky investment, a speculative gamble on future wealth.
 They buy Bitcoin hoping to get rich, thinking in terms of fiat money.
 Later they might realize that Bitcoin's
  [fixed supply](fixed-supply.md)
- is a potential *store of value*.
+ is itself a *store of value*, a superior store of value.
+In fact, Bitcoin's early adoption is due to its role as a long-term store of value.
-But rarely do people first encounter Bitcoin as a *unit of account* (potential or otherwise).
+And yet rarely do people think of Bitcoin as a
+ *unit of account*.
-This is not because Bitcoin
+Bitcoin
- is necessarily any stronger as a *store of value* than it is as a
+ is not necessarily any stronger as a *store of value* than it is as a
  *unit of account*,
  quite the contrary.